krypton-unite/time_series_predictor/docs/source/index.rst

 Usage
 *****

-Please refer to the example provided.
+Please refer to the example provided below.

 **************************
 Documentation for the Code